OWASP/CheatSheetSeries/cheatsheets/DOM_based_XSS_Prevention_Cheat_Sheet.md

 The difference between Reflected/Stored XSS is where the attack is added or injected into the application.
 With Reflected/Stored the attack is injected into the application during server-side processing of requests where untrusted input is dynamically added to HTML.
 For DOM XSS, the attack is injected into the application during runtime in the client directly.

-When a browser is rendering HTML and any other associated content like CSS, JavaScript, etc. it identifies various rendering contexts for the different kinds of input and follows different rules for each context.
+When a browser is rendering HTML and any other associated content like CSS or JavaScript, it identifies various rendering contexts for the different kinds of input and follows different rules for each context.
 A rendering context is associated with the parsing of HTML tags and their attributes.

 - The HTML parser of the rendering context dictates how data is presented and laid out on the page and can be further broken down into the standard contexts of HTML, HTML attribute, URL, and CSS.
 - The JavaScript or VBScript parser of an execution context is associated with the parsing and execution of script code.
 Each parser has distinct and separate semantics in the way they can possibly execute script code which make creating consistent rules for mitigating vulnerabilities in various contexts difficult.
 The complication is compounded by the differing meanings and treatment of encoded values within each subcontext (HTML, HTML attribute, URL, and CSS) within the execution context.